Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ### 1.6.1 Measurement Update

-To simluate sensor data, we will create a landmark detector, which is capable of measuring the distance between the robot's `current_position` and nearby landmarks.
+To simulate sensor data, we will create a landmark detector, which is capable of measuring the distance between the robot's `current_position` and nearby landmarks.
 These measurements are called `detections`, where they consist of an array of distances from the robot's `current_position` to each visible landmark.
 The range of view of the sensor can be configured by `parameters.sensor_range`.

 ```cpp
 auto detections =